 The Lawnmower Blenny is also known as the jeweled Blenny or Rock Skipper.
 These fish are great for eating hair algae.
 Not only will they help remove it from your tank, but they will prevent it from forming.
 They can be seen hopping from rock to rock-eating algae as they go.

 They actually do such a great job of eating algae that you may need to offer additional foods to prevent them from starving.
-Lawnmower Blennies are generally peaceful with most tankmates.
+Lawnmower Blennies are generally peaceful with most tank mates.
 They can become aggressive with similar species.
-These fish have a very unique personality and are great for smaller tanks.
+These fish have a unique personality and are great for smaller tanks.

 The Foxface is a stunning fish that does a great job keeping your tank algae free.
-It makes a great addition to any reef tank providing you have the right tankmates.
+It makes a great addition to any reef tank provided you have the right tank mates.
 The Foxface Rabbit will get along with most non-aggressive fish and is considered peaceful.

-Foxface fish are herbivorous will eat many algae types in your tank.
-Algae sheets (Nori) are recommended and they will also eat a variety of pellets, flakes, and frozen foods.
+Foxface fish are herbivorous and will eat many algae types in your tank.
+Algae sheets (Nori) are recommended, and they will also eat a variety of pellets, flakes, and frozen foods.

 What types of algae will saltwater fish eat?